bokulich-lab/nf-ducken/README.md

   * If paired-end, one of the following pairs `cutadapt.adapter_f`/`cutadapt.adapter_r`, `cutadapt.front_f`/`cutadapt.front_r`, or `cutadapt.anywhere_f`/`cutadapt.anywhere_r`: Primer sequences to remove; `cutadapt.front_f`/`cutadapt.front_r` are recommended for most amplicon sequence runs.
   * The workflow does not at the moment support linked primers.
 Additionally, the workflow currently only takes a collection of single-end or paired-end primers, but not a combination of both.

+### Bypassing parameter validation:
+* To bypass the automated parameter validation, the user should set `params.validate_parameters` to `"False"`. when issuing the execution command.

 ### Optional user-input parameters

 Used for initial FASTQ processing in scope `params.fastq_split`: